Champii/Nodulator/README.md

 By order of priority

+- Isomorphic reactive view system
+- Fix config and default config for modules
+- Bind Route 'this' to Resource by default, and rename SetInstance to BindThis to change it (to an instance for exemple)
 - Customise error codes in Route
 - Paginated Resource
 - When cache expire, remove correspondant Watcher /!\